Skip to content

 Butler SOS stores data in full detail without aggregation.
 Consider:

-• Recommended retention - 10-14 days is usually sufficient for operational monitoring
+• Recommended retention - 10-14 days is usually sufficient for operational monitoring.
+Audit data retention depends on your organization's compliance requirements.

 TIP

-The retention policy in the config file only applies when Butler SOS creates a new database.
+The retention policy in the config file only applies when Butler SOS creates a new database/bucket.
 Existing databases keep their current settings.

 yaml